 Preparing to take the Praxis ESOL exam?

 You’ve found the right Praxis English to Speakers of Other Languages study guide.
-We will answer every question you have and tell you exactly what you need to study to pass the ESOL exam, and even provide some Praxis ESOL practice tests.
+We will answer every question you have and tell you exactly what you need to study to pass the ESOL exam, and even provide a Praxis ESOL practice test.